Rafi-Luffy/MyPracticeRepo/README.md

-# Week 1 – Design Patterns & DSA
+# Week 1 – Design Patterns and Principles , DSA

 Practiced SOLID principles and 11 key design patterns like Singleton and Factory.
 Solved real-world Java exercises for each pattern to learn clean code structure.